UWA Summer Down Under

 - feature talks by world-leading researchers

-- presentation of your project at a 3MT © style event
+- presentation of your project at a Three Minute Thesis-style event

-- guidance on how to write a research proposal
+- guidance on how to present a 3MT

 - intercultural social activities

-The UWA Experience faculty programs are designed to not only give participants a taste of what it’s like to be a student at UWA but also the skills to be successful within the UWA academic learning environment.
-Key learning objectives of the programs include developing the language, research and study skills required for tertiary studies; developing an understanding of Australian culture; developing analytical, reflective, and critical thinking; and becoming confident autonomous learners in a tertiary environment.
+The UWA Experience faculty programs are designed to give you a taste of what it’s like to be a student at UWA and the skills to be successful within the UWA academic learning environment.
+Key learning objectives of the programs include developing the language, research and study skills required for tertiary studies; developing an understanding of Australian culture; developing analytical, reflective and critical thinking; and becoming a confident, independent learner in a tertiary environment.

-The programs will include visits to UWA faculties, audits of current semester lectures, UWA student society workshops and PhD candidate lectures/workshops.
-These opportunities give participants a valuable academic and cultural experience and to put into practice the skills developed during their course.
-Students require a minimum level of English to undertake this program.
-(IELTS 5.5)
+The programs include visits to UWA faculties, audits of current semester lectures, UWA student society workshops and PhD candidate lectures/workshops.
+These opportunities provide a valuable academic and cultural experience and offer the chance to put into practice the skills you develop during the course.
+Students require a minimum level of English to undertake this program (IELTS 5.5).

 Student Society Workshops

 This program introduces students to Australian culture while focusing on critical thinking and clear expression.
-Students will evaluate arguments, identify assumptions, judge patterns of inference and apply various methods of reasoning in the context of Australian culture.
-In addition, they will be challenged to consider how Australia and Australians are viewed by the world and to compare this with their own country and culture.
-Students will also conduct a mini research project, providing an opportunity to undertake a comparative study on a topic of interest.
+You will evaluate arguments, identify assumptions, judge patterns of inference and apply various methods of reasoning in the context of Australian culture.
+In addition, you will be challenged to consider how Australia and Australians are viewed by the world and to compare this with your own country and culture.
+You will also conduct a mini research project, providing an opportunity to undertake a comparative study on a topic of interest.

-For further information about the Summer Down Under: UWA Experience programs, including how to apply, please contact the UWA Study Tours team at: email@example.com.
+For more information about the Summer Down Under: UWA Experience programs, including how to apply, contact the UWA Study Tours team at email@example.com.

 Health and Medical Sciences

-The Health and Medicine program runs over four or five weeks and was created with the objective to offer international medical students an opportunity to experience postgraduate study and research at The University of Western Australia.
+The Health and Medicine program runs over 4 or 5 weeks and was created to offer international medical students an opportunity to experience postgraduate study and research at UWA.

-In this program, students undertake a week of specialised lectures and workshops on postgraduate research methodology, research ethics and scientific writing skills, before commencing their specific placements.
-Further information about this program is available through the flyer below.
+In this program, you will undertake a week of specialised lectures and workshops on postgraduate research methodology, research ethics and scientific writing skills, before commencing your specific placements.
+For more information, download the below flyer.